Idaho Primary Election Day — May 19, 2026. Polls are open! Find your polling place →

 Brian Lenney: Idaho Republican Incumbent for Senate District 13

 Brian Lenney is a Republican member of the Idaho State Senate seeking a third term in District 13, which covers Nampa in Canyon County.
 Lenney lives in Nampa, where he has resided since 2010, and has represented the district since first taking office in December 2022.
-He faces a Republican primary challenge from Jeff Agenbroad in his third consecutive matchup against the same opponent, as confirmed on Ballotpedia.
-Democrat Letishia Silva is also running in the general election.
+He faces a Republican primary challenge from Jeff Agenbroad in their third consecutive matchup.
+Letishia Silva is running in the Democratic primary and would advance to face the Republican nominee in November.

 Background

-Lenney was born in Southern California and moved to Nampa in 2010.
-He earned an associate degree from Riverside Community College in 2002, a bachelor’s degree from the University of North Dakota in 2007, and a graduate degree from Biola University in 2010, as noted on his Ballotpedia profile.
-His professional background includes work as a self-employed copywriter and consultant, a marketing manager with Millionaire Publishing, and a columnist with Townhall Media.
+Lenney was born in Corona, California, and moved to Nampa in 2010.
+He earned an associate degree from Riverside Community College in 2002, a bachelor's degree in political science from the University of North Dakota in 2007, and a master's degree from Biola University in 2010.
+His professional background includes work as a self-employed direct-response copywriter and consultant, a marketing manager with Millionaire Publishing, and a columnist with Townhall Media.
 He has done copywriting work for right-of-center organizations including the Citizens Alliance of Idaho, Idaho 2A Alliance, and the Health Freedom Defense Fund, as reported by the Idaho Press.
-He is also the author of two children’s books: “Why Everyone Needs an AR-15: A Guide for Kids” and “Why is Feminism So Silly: A Guide for Kids,” as documented on Wikipedia.
+He is also the author of two children's books: "Why Everyone Needs an AR-15: A Guide for Kids" and "Why is Feminism So Silly: A Guide for Kids," as documented by Wikipedia.
 He and his wife have four children.

 Political Career